swch/strivve-docs-nextjs/src/pages/integrations/cardupdatr/index.md

 ```
 ### Launch CardUpdatr via URL

 There may be cases where native applications do not have the ability to use javascript.
-This requires that the application encoode the configuration javascript and append it to the hash value of the CardUpdatr url.
+This requires that the application append the configuration json to the hash value of the CardUpdatr url.
 Note that the setting must be url encoded (no ?'s, &'s, +'s or newlines).
 This can be accomplished in JavaScript using the encodeURIComponent function.

 ```javascript
 https://CARDUPDATR_HOSTNAME.cardupdatr.app/#settings=ENDCODED_SETTINGS_JSON